Working with mobile technology

 - allow users to access your service when they’re offline

-- integrate your service with other parts of a user’s phone
+- integrate your service with other parts of a user’s phone, like the camera

-Using progressive web apps means your users don’t have to be dependent on an app.
+Using PWAs means your users don’t have to be dependent on an app.
 You can also maintain and release features as part of your standard service instead of developing and supporting them separately.

 Stay up to date

 The best way to keep track of what’s happening with PWAs is by using blogs and online information, for example: